Last updated on June 2nd, 2021

 Bleeding into the gastrointestinal tract may be profuse with the vomiting of blood (haematemesis) or the passage of blood through the rectum (melaena).
 When the bleeding is chronic with only small amounts of blood being passed in the faeces, the blood (or its breakdown products) is not recognized in the faeces.

-The fecal occult (hidden) blood test (FOBT) is a lab test used to check stool (feces) samples for hidden blood or blood products that may arise due to small amount of bleeding in the gastrointestinal tract .
-Fecal occult blood is blood in feces that cannot be seen in stool or on toilet paper by yourself.
-Usually we require approximately 200 cc of blood to be able to visually recognize bleeding.
+The fecal occult (hidden) blood test (FOBT) is a lab test used to check stool (feces) samples for hidden blood or blood products that may arise due to a small amount of bleeding in the gastrointestinal tract.
+Fecal occult blood is blood in feces that cannot be seen in the stool or on toilet paper by yourself.
+Usually, we require approximately 200 cc of blood to be able to visually recognize bleeding.
 Using FOBT we can detect bleeding that is as little as 10 cc of blood in the stool.

 Occult blood in the stool indicates gastro intestinal bleeding that may be because of helminth infestation (hookworm infection).
 Other conditions associated with internal gastro-intestinal bleeding are;